How Can I Make My Exams More Accessible?

 If you’re not sure, How Can I Make My Exams More Accessible? is the program for you.
 It’s particularly helpful if you’re new to accessibility issues and providing accommodations to students who need them.

 Use exams to give students a chance to demonstrate their learning.
-But, as presenter Beth Harrison, Ph.D., director of the Office of Learning and Education at the University of Dayton, points out, before instructors draft questions for students, they should ask themselves, “What do I want students to demonstrate?”
+But the presenter points out, before instructors draft questions for students, they should ask themselves, “What do I want students to demonstrate?”

 This concise and content-rich CD shows the creative, accessible, and more focused assessment of student learning that can result when faculty adopt this approach.